Tiny-Earth/DemoSite/site/src/design.md

 - **Digital accessibility:** Design digital content and technologies that are compatible with assistive technologies, such as screen readers and text-to-speech software.
 - **Social accessibility:** Use inclusive language, accommodate different communication styles.

+    Future modules will provide several actionable examples to leverage UDL through engagement and expression.

+ #### Reflection: Universal Design for Learning

+    Reflect on what in your course might pose a barrier for students with respect to UDL.
+What could you do to flatten that barrier?

 ## Summary of Course Design

 - Backward design is an approach to course or curriculum design that involves starting with the end goals or objectives and then designing assessments and activities that align with those goals.
 - Learning goals and learning objectives are the desired results—statements that explain what learners are expected to achieve—but they differ in their level of specificity and scope.
 Both are informed by enduring understanding and the future ability to use the knowledge.
 - Bloom's Taxonomy is a framework for categorizing educational goals and objectives into a hierarchy of six levels, ranging from simple recall of facts to complex, analytical thinking.
 By using Bloom's Taxonomy to guide learning objectives, educators can design learning experiences that promote deeper understanding and critical thinking.
 - Learning objectives, assessments, and learning experiences communicate what is important and valued.
 Their alignment with each other leads to an inclusive learning environment.
+- Course design makes our teaching scientific by leveraging same intentionality and rigor that we apply to our research.

 !!! tip ""